phuang1024/Starst3r/docs/install.rst

 Create a new directory where you would like. **Create an extra directory ``modules`` inside your chosen directory.**

-So, if you use ``/home/user/BlenderScripts``, there should be a directory ``/home/user/BlenderScripts/modules``.
+So, if you choose to use ``/home/user/BlenderScripts``, you should create a directory ``/home/user/BlenderScripts/modules``.

 In Blender's preferences, add a script path and set it to your chosen directory,